-- To elect six Directors to the Board of Directors of Siga; - To ratify the appointment of PricewaterhouseCoopers LLP as the independent auditors of Siga for the fiscal year ending December 31, 2001: - 3.
-To approve the amendment and restatement of Siga's Amended 1996 Incentive and Non-Qualified Stock Option Plan; and - 4.
+- 1. To elect ten directors to the Board of Directors of SIGA; - To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA for the fiscal year ending December 31, 2005; - 3.
+To approve an amendment to the SIGA amended and restated 1996 Incentive and Non-Qualified Stock Option Plan (the "Plan") to increase the maximum number of shares of common stock available for issuance under the plan from 10,000,000 to 11,000,000; and - 4.
 To transact such other business as may properly come before the Annual Meeting or at any adjournment or postponement thereof.

-Stockholders of record at the close of business on July 11, 2001 are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.
-A list of such stockholders will be available at the Annual Meeting and, for any purpose germane to the Annual Meeting, during the ten days prior to the Annual Meeting, at the office of the Secretary of Siga, 420 Lexington Avenue, Suite 620, New York, New York 10170, during ordinary business hours.
+Stockholders of record at the close of business on April 1, 2005 are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.
+A list of such stockholders will be available at the Annual Meeting and for any purpose related to the Annual Meeting, during the ten days prior to the Annual Meeting, at SIGA's office, during ordinary business hours.